marc-harary/sensitivity/README.md

 [**Efficient algorithms for the sensitivities of the Pearson correlation coefficient and its statistical significance to online data**](https://arxiv.org/abs/2405.14686)

+This repository contains code to compute the primary sensitivity of the Pearson correlation coefficient (PCC) and its associated p-value within a rectangular feasible region.

 ## Requirements
 To install the relevant dependencies, run
 ```setup